Evan-Luo-jpg/Chess/README.md

 # C++ Chess Engine

-A highly optimized chess engine written in C++ using bitboards and magic bitboards for fast move generation and evaluation.
+A highly optimized chess engine written in C++ using bitboards and step-by-step sliding piece movement for fast move generation and evaluation.
 This engine is inspired by the "Programming a Chess Engine in C" YouTube tutorial series but implemented in modern C++ with additional optimizations.

 ## Features

 ### Core Engine
 - **Bitboard Representation**: Uses 64-bit integers to represent the chess board for ultra-fast operations
-- **Magic Bitboards**: Pre-computed lookup tables for sliding piece move generation (bishops and rooks)
+- **Step-by-Step Sliding Pieces**: Efficient ray-based movement for bishops, rooks, and queens
 - **Fast Move Generation**: Optimized move generation using bitwise operations
 - **Alpha-Beta Pruning**: Minimax search with alpha-beta pruning for efficient tree exploration
 - **Quiescence Search**: Capture-only search to avoid horizon effect